 APPLICABILITY.
 An applicant who meets the criteria of applicability as described in § 3 and does not qualify for a PBR may apply for an individual permit.

 INDIVIDUAL PERMIT-SPECIFIC APPLICATION REQUIREMENTS.
-In addition to the application requirements described in § 5(2), an applicant applying for an individual permit must submit an “alternatives analysis” as described in § 2(4) and § 5(4)(C) to DACF as part of their application.
+In addition to the application requirements described in § 5(Error!
+Reference source not found.), an applicant applying for an individual permit must submit an “alternatives analysis” as described in § 2(4) and § 5(4)(C) to DACF as part of their application.
 If the applicant of an individual permit opts to pay a compensation fee for the entire solar energy development land area in accordance with § 7(8), then the “alternatives analysis” is not required as a part of the permit application.

 AVOIDANCE AND MINIMIZATION.
 Construction and operation of the solar energy development will be considered to result in a severe adverse impact if it will cause a loss in the agricultural productivity of HVAL and there is a practicable alternative that would be less damaging to HVAL.
 The applicant for an individual permit shall provide an “alternatives analysis” to determine if a practicable alternative exists and if, to the extent practicable, the solar energy development is located on the least agriculturally productive portions of the parcel(s).